 One example is Walmart, which has deployed a blockchain-based supply chain tracking system, taking a business-led approach to solving food traceability.

 What can be achieved with blockchain that cannot be achieved with a traditional distributed database?

-Blockchain has various advantages over a traditional distributed database.
+Using the substrate app to build blockchain has various advantages over a traditional distributed database.
 The most significant one is creating trust between parties with an immutable ledger of transactions that has no single point of failure.
 The distributed and audit-able nature of how blockchain data is managed means that no single party has the power to alter data integrity.

 You can also read this article discussing the differences between blockchain and the distributed database, along with the benefits that blockchain provides.

 What is the barrier to entry for creating a new blockchain network versus joining existing ones?